ashutosh-sharma/OnTheWayTofullStackWeb/webServer on Python/README.md

     See the message 'web server is running on port 8080'.
 3. Use *wget* command to use terminal to send a request to a server:
-     You have to open other instance of terminal to check if the server is working or not.
+     You have to open other instance of terminal to check if the server is working or not(Which will be used to make request to server).
      Now, use *wget* command to request localhost:8080.
 We will get our file downloaded.
-Use *cat* command to see whats in that.
+Use *cat* command to see its contents.
     ![clientside](https://user-images.githubusercontent.com/25898173/35195100-6c0b0070-fee4-11e7-96a5-046d72da2b06.JPG)

     *This is client side*